Education

 By: Dr. Ruth O. Arumala

 There are a number of reasons why “that time of the month” is widely dreaded but pain is chief of them all.
-Painful periods are the most common gynecologic problem in humans who menstruate with rates up to 90% (Nasir, 2004).
+Painful periods are the most common gynecologic problem in humans who menstruate, with rates up to 90% (Nasir, 2004).
 For centuries, painful periods have been normalized by society and the medical community at large.
 This has resulted in people refraining from seeking medical care.
-Thankfully, pain during menses is now recognized and assigned the term, dysmenorrhea.
-It is helpful to use this term when communicating with healthcare providers.
-This can foster shared decision making and the use of evidence-based treatments that are now available.
-Dysmenorrhea, which typically begins soon after puberty, is a common reason for missing school, work, social, academic and athletic events.
-Given the undesirable but significant impact of dysmenorrhea, let’s explore the condition more.

 TYPES OF DYSMENORRHEA

-There are two types of dysmenorrhea: primary and secondary.
-Primary dysmenorrhea is menstrual pain without structural or anatomical conditions.
-When the pain has associated symptoms such as abnormal bleeding patterns, pain with intercourse, pain when not on your cycle, one-sided pain, this suggests there may be underlying causal pathology.
-Painful periods that are caused by pelvic abnormality is known as secondary dysmenorrhea.
+When the pain has associated symptoms, such as abnormal bleeding patterns, pain with intercourse, pain when not on your cycle, or one-sided pain, this suggests there may be underlying causal pathology.
+Painful menstrual periods that are caused by pelvic abnormality are known as secondary dysmenorrhea.

 PRIMARY DYSMENORRHEA

-You may be saying to yourself, “well slow down Doc!
-How do I know what type of dysmenorrhea I have?”
-Well, the typical symptoms of primary dysmenorrhea include lower abdominal or pelvic pain that may or may not radiate to your lower back or thighs.
 This crampy pain usually begins right before or during bleeding and lasts two to three days.
-This pain is caused by the release of substances including prostaglandins and vasopressin at the time of menses which lead to uterine contractions.
+This pain is caused by the release of substances, including prostaglandins and vasopressin, at the time of menses, which lead to uterine contractions.
 These contractions are felt by the body as crampy pain.

 Although this condition is diagnosed clinically, your health provider may rule out pregnancy and/or infection.
 In addition, if sexually active, your provider may conduct a bimanual pelvic exam.
-If your provider opts not to do any of these, this approach is not necessarily wrong as the condition is diagnosed by clinical acumen.
+If your provider opts not to do any of these, this approach is not necessarily wrong, as the condition is diagnosed by clinical acumen.

 SECONDARY

-Secondary dysmenorrhea requires a detailed evaluation because treating the underlying issue is the best approach to treating the pain.
-Unfortunately the physiology of pain is quite complex.
 In my experience as a gynecologic surgeon, surgical procedures don’t always resolve pain.
 Surgery simply resolves anatomy.
 This can be a source of frustration to the surgeon and patient alike.
 Surgery is a “buyer beware” approach when dealing with pelvic pain and should be used judiciously.

 ENDOMETRIOSIS

-Endometriosis is a condition characterized by cells and tissues that are normally located in the lining of the uterus (womb) located outside of the uterus entirely.
+Endometriosis is a condition characterized by cells and tissues that are normally located in the lining of the uterus (womb) and are entirely outside of the uterus.
 These cells respond to the hormonal signals the body gives during menstrual cycles.
-Consequently, humans with this condition have pain on and off menses, with intercourse, when urinating and/or defecating.
-In addition, this condition is associated with infertility or subfertility.

-Imaging such as transabdominal/vaginal ultrasounds, and magnetic resonance imaging (MR) can be useful in establishing the diagnosis.
+Imaging like transabdominal/vaginal ultrasounds and magnetic resonance imaging (MR) can be useful in establishing the diagnosis.
 Currently, a definitive diagnosis is only done via surgery using a laparoscope (a small camera inserted via the abdomen into the pelvis).
-When a diagnostic laparoscopy is performed, biopsies of visible lesions are taken and examined under a microscope.
-If endometrial tissue is visualized outside of the uterus, a definitive diagnosis is made.

 If your gynecologist suspects endometriosis and you make a shared decision not to perform surgery, your physician may employ a regimen that treats endometriosis-like pain.
 They may also refer you to a pelvic floor physical therapist and/or a pelvic floor pain specialist.
-Endometriosis may affect the bowel and/or the bladder.
-If you have gastrointestinal or urinary symptoms, your gynecologist may involve a Gastroenterologist or Urologist in your care.

 ADENOMYOSIS